HoldenCreative/wp_weeverapps/readme.txt

 == Installation ==

-1. Upload the entire contents of the zip to the `/wp-content/plugins/` directory
+1. Install directly from the Wordpress admin (search for 'Weever Apps' from the Plugins / Add New page), or upload the entire contents of the zip to the `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress
 1. Configure the plugin by entering your subscription key and the options you wish to use